-- In 1996, up to eight spider species found in the United States was included in the IUCN Red List of Threatened Animals.
+- In 1996, up to eight spider species found in the United States were included in the IUCN Red List of Threatened Animals.

-- Of these, one species was listed as Endangered, three species were listed as Vulnerable, while five were considered as Data Deficient.
+- Of these, one species was listed as Endangered, three species were listed as Vulnerable, and five were considered as Data Deficient.

 39. List Of Endangered Spiders – Endangered Spiders Species

-- Currently, the following species of spiders are considered as Endangered:
+- Currently, the following species of spiders are considered Endangered:

 - Spruce-fir moss spider (Microhexura montivaga)